frictionlessdata/goodtables.io/README.md

 ```

-To work on frontend run watch command:
+To work on frontend run the watch command:

 ```bash
 make frontend-watch